J182Razor/PolyMathOS/docs/USER_ONBOARDING_GUIDE.md

-# NeuroAscend User Onboarding Guide
+# PolyMathOS User Onboarding Guide

-Welcome to NeuroAscend - the revolutionary AI-powered learning platform that combines cutting-edge neuroscience, artificial intelligence, and personalized education to transform how you learn.
+Welcome to PolyMathOS - the revolutionary AI-powered learning platform that combines cutting-edge neuroscience, artificial intelligence, and personalized education to transform how you learn.

 ## 🚀 Getting Started

-### What is NeuroAscend?
+### What is PolyMathOS?

-NeuroAscend is a science-backed learning platform that uses advanced neuroscience principles to optimize your learning experience.
+PolyMathOS is a science-backed learning platform that uses advanced neuroscience principles to optimize your learning experience.
 Our AI analyzes your cognitive patterns, learning preferences, and dopamine response to create personalized learning paths that maximize retention and accelerate comprehension.

 ### Key Benefits